BrickworkVentures/boilersuit-light/README.md

  </table>

 ##Additional Functionality
 There is also other elements like fuzzy matching, mapping and other tools.
-They are described in the <a href="https://github.com/BrickworkVentures/boilersuit-core/wiki">WIKI</a> of the engine.
+They are described <a href="http://htmlpreview.github.com/?https://github.com/BrickworkVentures/boilersuit-core/blob/master/src/main/doc/interpreters.html" target="_blank">here</a>

  <a name="How to get it"></a>
 #How to get it